 Science Demonstrations and Projects

-Here are some of the new projects recently added to Science Notes:
+Here are some fun science projects to try:

-We’ve added a little humor with a collection of science and math jokes.
+Add some humor to your life with a collection of science and math jokes.
 Spend a little time laughing (or groaning) at the lighter side of science.
-You’re welcome to post a reply to tell your own science joke!
+Post a reply to tell your own science joke!

 Trigonometry Help at Science Notes